 - Concern that babies receive too many vaccines too soon

 Before they are licensed, new vaccines are tested alone or in combination with existing vaccines.
 These studies determine whether new vaccines change the safety and effectiveness of existing vaccines and whether existing vaccines affect the new vaccine.
 These studies are performed every time a new vaccine is added to the existing vaccination schedule.

-Every day, a healthy child’s immune system successfully fights off millions of antigens—the parts of germs that cause the body’s immune system to go to work.
+Every day, a healthy child’s immune system successfully fights off thousands of antigens—the parts of germs that cause the body’s immune system to go to work.
 Vaccines contain only a tiny fraction of the antigens that babies encounter every day in their environment, even if they receive several vaccines on one day.

 - Kids are exposed to 2,000 to 6,000 antigens every day.

 - A strep throat infection, for example, exposes children to at least 25 to 50 antigens.
 That’s comparable to the antigens in the vaccines that infants get at their two-month visit–the DTaP, IPV, HepB, Hib, and rotavirus vaccines combine to just 54 antigens.